 Completely Uninstall Xcode from Mac and Clear All Settings

-- Step #1: Go to the “Applications” folder.
-You can use Spotlight to open the Application folder quickly.
+- Enter the “Applications” folder to find the Application folder quickly.

-- Step #2: Now locate the“Xcode” and drag it to the “Trash.”
+- Now locate the“Xcode” and drag it to the “Trash.”

-- Step #3: Lastly, clear out the Trash folder too.
+- Lastly, clear out the Trash folder too.

 Once you have deleted the Xbox icon to the Trash, so it is the central part you have cleared.
 Now we will clean some of its files.